 |Victims w/ reported race||3,765|

 Nebraska arrest records will show a lot of criminal history information like arrests, convictions, charges, sentencing, disposition, bail, bond, fees, and other fines paid.
 Also included will be the date and place of arrest, the officer’s name and badge number, arresting agency, booking details and any vehicles involved.
-Typically arrest records also contain general information like name, phone, address, gender, race, height, weight, other physical description, mug shots and fingerprints too.
+Typically arrest records also contain information like Nebraska mugshots, fingerprints, name, phone, address, gender, race, height, weight and other physical description.

 The crime rate has decreased over the past decade in Nebraska, going from 4,400 crimes in 2006 to 3,124 by 1% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-In Nebraska, any peace officer has the power to arrest.
-A peace officer is defined as “any town marshal, chief of police, local police officer, sheriff, or deputy sheriff, the Superintendent of Law Enforcement and Public Safety, or any officer of the Nebraska State Patrol and shall also include members of the National Guard.”
-Private citizens also have the right to arrest someone in Nebraska if they have reasonable cause to believe they committed a crime.
+In NB, any peace officer has the power to arrest.
+A peace officer is defined as “any town marshal, chief of police, local police officer, sheriff, or deputy sheriff, the Superintendent of Law Enforcement and Public Safety, or any officer of the State Patrol and shall also include members of the National Guard.”
+Private citizens also have the right to arrest someone in NB if they have reasonable cause to believe they committed a crime.

 The largest percentage of violent crime victims were 10-19.